InfiniteRasa/Rasa.NET/docs/setup.md

 - Select the `Administrative Roles` tab and check `DBA`
 - Click `Apply`

-## Build and run the code from Visual Studio
-You should be ready to compile Rasa.NET and run the servers.
+## Custom configuration
+RASA.NET uses configuration files for important settings the servers need to work.
+These files are named
+- appsettings.json for application specific settings
+- databasesettings.json for connection to the database

+Changing the configuration is at least required for the database settings.

+### How to overwrite configuration for your enviroment
+If you want to overwrite one or multiple settings from the appsettings.json of `Rasa.Auth` or `Rasa.Game` or the databasesettings.json of Rasa.DBL, do the following:

 - Launch Visual Studio and open the `Rasa.NET.sln` file in the code repository
-- If you have to overwrite the default database connection parameters, see "Custom configuration" and "Database configuration" down below
-- Build the solution
-- Run the `Rasa.Auth` project via `Debug > Start without Debugging`
-- Run the `Rasa.Game` project via `Debug > Start Debugging`
-- Alternatively, define multiple start projects as follows:
-  - Right click on the solution
-  - Click "Set StartUp Projects"
-  - Choose "Multiple startup projects"
-  - Set "Action" for both projects wether you want to start with or without debugging
-- Of course, you can also build the project and start the Auth server from the bin directory.

-### Create a game user
-The authentication server can be used to create a user by running a command in the terminal.
-The usage is: `create <email> <username> <password>`.
-Running this command will create a new user in the database that you can use to login with the game client.

-- Run the command in the authentication termain. i.e. `create test@test.com test test`
-  - You can use any username / password that you want to create an account.

-## Custom configuration
-If you have to overwrite one or multiple settings from the appsettings.json of `Rasa.Auth` or `Rasa.Game` or the databasesettings.json of Rasa.DBL, do the following:

-- Create a file named "appsettings.env.json"/"databasesettings.env.json" in the root of the respective project or copy and rename the existing file
+- Create a file named `appsettings.env.json`/`databasesettings.env.json` in the root of the respective project or copy and rename the existing file
 - The new file will be shown as subelement of the original file
 - Use the new file to overwrite settings from appsettings.json/databasesettings.json.
-Keep property naming and structure, you don't need to add settings that you don't want to change.
+Keep property naming and json structure.
+You don't need to add settings that you don't want to change.
 For example, to overwrite GameConfig.PublicAddress in the Rasa.Game settings, use
-- The env.json files is ignored in git.
-Keep it that way, this configuration applies only for your development enviroment.

 ```json
 {